-Serbia: South Stream construction delayed start triggers gas supply reduction from Russia11.
-November 2014. / News Serbia Energy
+Serbia: South Stream construction delayed start triggers gas supply reduction from Russia, News Serbia Energy

 Disappointed expectations of the Russian president were initial cap, who thought he would mark the start of the South Stream pipeline construction in Belgrade.

 At this moment starting issues of Serbian debt and reduction of gas supplies by 28 percent are more connected with the political rather than the economic interests of Russia.
 The consequences of delaying the start of South Stream construction, and thus tacit support for the European attitude towards Russia in terms of the pipeline, are the reasons for the reduction of gas supplies and Russian request that debt for previously delivered quantities of this fuel definitely should be repaid.

 Namely, Serbian debts for gas have been tolerated for decades so the moment at which this question has been initiated is debatable and indicates that there is a critical point in the relations between our countries and Russia, that is between us and the EU.